Saket003/Minesweeper-in-Excel/README.md

 # Minesweeper-in-Excel
-Coded in VBA-enables Macros in Microsoft Excel
+Coded in VBA-enabled Macros in Microsoft Excel